Christopher Morel Preview, Player Props: Cubs vs. Reds

 Christopher Morel At The Plate

-- Morel has picked up a hit in 51 of 85 games this season, with multiple hits 17 times.
+- In 59.8% of his 87 games this season, Morel has picked up at least one hit.
+He's also had 17 multi-hit games.

-- In 22.4% of his games this season, he has hit a long ball, and 5.6% of his trips to the plate.
+- In 21.8% of his games this season, he has gone deep, and 5.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.